cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 Corresponds to "power" being held during reset.
 This will trigger a prompt that will allow you to factory reset the device.

+# The power button

+The power button can be pressed by selecting the "Power" entry in the menu.

 # Audio

-The speaker button in the upper right corner allows to toggle audio emulation on / off.
+The speaker button at the top allows to toggle audio emulation on / off.
 Cloudpilot always starts with audio disabled, and the icon must be tapped to enable it.